Simcha Zissel Ziv: Students

 His foremost student was Yeruchom Levovitz the Mashgiach of Mir, who wrote all of his texts into Chochmah Umussar, due to the fact that no one else was able to put it out.
 His other students included many of the musar greats of the next generation: Nosson Tzvi Finkel of Slabodka, Aharon Bakst, Reuven Dov Dessler (whose son Eliyahu Eliezer Dessler authored the classic Michtav M'Eliyahu), Nachum Ze'ev Ziv, and Zvi Hirsch Braude.

-There were many other great Rabbis who only spent a short period in Kelm, yet were greatly influenced by Ziv.
-Among these are Yosef Leib Bloch, the rabbi and Rosh Yeshiva of Telz, Yosef Yoizel Horowitz of Novhardok, Elya Lopian of the Knesses Chizkiyahu Yeshiva in Israel, and Chaim Yitzchak Bloch Hacohen, the chief rabbi of Bausk and Plunge.
+There were many other great Rabbis who only spent a short period in Kelmė, yet were greatly influenced by Ziv.
+Among these are Yosef Leib Bloch, the rabbi and Rosh Yeshiva of Telšiai, Yosef Yoizel Horowitz of Novhardok, Elya Lopian of the Knesses Chizkiyahu Yeshiva in Israel, and Chaim Yitzchak Bloch Hacohen, the chief rabbi of Bausk and Plungė.

 Other students of Ziv entered professions including medicine, law, and engineering.
 One of his students, Israel Isidor Elyashev, became a well-known literary critic.

 Published works

 Many of Ziv's discourses and letters to his students were published in a two-volume work, Hokhmah U-Musar, edited by Yeruchom Levovitz and Simcha Zissel Halevi Levovitz.
 Additional letters, as well as transcriptions of his words by his disciples, appear in a series of volumes under the title Kitvei Ha-Sabba Mi-Kelm.

-An English translation of the opening letters of Hokhmah U-Musar by Ira Stone appears in Stone's' 'A Responsible Life: The Spiritual Path of Musar.
+An English translation of the opening letters of Hokhmah U-Musar by Ira Stone appears in Stone's A Responsible Life: The Spiritual Path of Musar.